 Identifying the target market and size provides several benefits:

 - It creates focus.
 Lack of focus is one of the causes of a treadmill business.

 - It helps the landscape business owner determine whether the market size is large enough to be attractive for investment.
 (Venture capitalists ask about market size for this reason.)

 - It equips the CEO and the management team to determine whether long-term revenue goals are achievable.
 (A business cannot grow larger than the target market!)

 - It helps the CEO to evaluate the effectiveness of marketing and sales efforts, including salesperson productivity.

 I am interested in how businesses define their target customers.

-Tell me how you define yours in the comment section below.
+Tell me how you define yours by dropping me a note in our contact form.